intel-analytics/ipex-llm/python/dllib/src/bigdl/dllib/models/lenet/README.md

 please refer to <http://yann.lecun.com/exdb/lenet/>.

 ## How to run this example:
+Please note that due to some permission issue, this example **cannot** be run on Windows.

 Program would download the mnist data into ```/tmp/mnist``` automatically by default.